debugmen/debugmen.github.io/_posts/2021-06-06-babyarmrop.md

 ```
 ![](https://i.imgur.com/oG1HJaw.png)

-Unfortunately, a long name will be apart of a buffer overflow which is why the binary crashes, luckly we still control what `pc will be`.
+Unfortunately, a long name will be apart of a buffer overflow which is why the binary crashes, luckly we still control what `pc` will be.

 We can rop to the address directly after the read call to continue execution and print our leak.
 That address is `vuln+0x1c`